Lsuantah/Pewlett-Hackard_Analysis/README.md

 ## Methods

 •	Various queries were written to create the following tables.
+Refer to attachement for specific query for each step.

 1-	Retirement_titles